skillpub/collaboration/README.md

 # What is it:question:

-Skillpub is **technology and collaboration tool** for personal or team **tasks automation and sharing** automated tasks within team or entire organization through channels like Slack, Telegram, and others.
+The Skillpub is **technology and collaboration tool** for personal or team **tasks automation and sharing** automated tasks within team or entire organization through channels like Slack, Telegram, and others.
 Task automation and sharing boost :rocket: productivity, mobility and engagement, provide base for **building a Virtual Assistant** for you, your team or an organization.
 With every automated and shared task people are getting more and more free to complete creative and responsible tasks :smirk: while the Virtual Assistant handle routine tasks :man_technologist:.

 #  Core Technology :gem: